Participating in the Clinic

 - The Clinic requires regular submission of drafts to the instructors and at least one in-class oral argument/case presentation.

-Participant SelectionDuring the end of the Fall semester, we will announce the deadline to submit applications for the Clinic or you can contact Jamie Weber for more information.
+Participant SelectionDuring the end of the Fall semester, we will announce the deadline to submit applications for the Clinic that takes place in the Spring semester.
+You may also contact Jamie Weber for more information.
 Among other things, we consider the following factors in selecting students (in no particular order):